 As he grew, he became a pupil of the leading ukiyo-e master—Katsukawa Shunsho.

-His finest work in painting, printmaking, theatres, and other genres in different fields, has given him worldwide fame.
+His finest work in painting, printmaking, theaters, and other genres in different fields, has given him worldwide fame.
 And often called the most influential ukiyo-e painter of all time.

 His works were featured in countless galleries and merchandise across the world.
 That included ‘Thirty-six views of Mt Fuji’ and ‘The Great Wave of Kanagawa’.